Edward Arnold (publisher): Founder

 From 1883 he worked as a magazine editor for the firm of Richard Bentley and from 1887 edited Murray's Magazine for the John Murray publishing house.

-He set up his own publishing business in January 1890.
+He set up his own publishing business in London's Covent Garden in January 1890.
 Trading under his own name and later as Edward Arnold & Co., he specialized in educational books, exploration, mountaineering, Egyptology, and medical and scientific texts.
 He published most of E. M. Forster's major works.

 He died at Budleigh Salterton on 6 November 1942.